tresorMELE/DevOps_project-ece/README.md

 To set up a test environment with a Redis server, follow these steps:

 1. Install [Redis](https://redis.io/download) on a separate machine or in a separate Docker container.
+2. Configure the app to connect to the Redis server.
+You will need to specify the hostname and port of the Redis server, as well as any authentication credentials if necessary.
+3. Write test cases that use the Redis server as part of the testing process.
+For example, you might write tests that store and retrieve data from the Redis server to verify that the server is working correctly.

+## Testing with Swagger UI

+To install Swagger UI for testing API requests, follow these steps:

+1. Install the Swagger UI package by running `npm install -g swagger-ui-express` or adding it as a dependency in your `package.json` file.
+2. Add the Swagger UI middleware to the app by requiring the

 ## Author